Inverse Sine, Cosine, Tangent

 So yes there are infinitely many answers ...

-... but imagine you type 0.5 into your calculator, press cos-1 and it gives you a never ending list of possible answers ...
+... but imagine we type 0.5 into our calculator, press sin-1 and then get a never ending list of possible answers:

 Tangent and Inverse Tangent